 Food for thought: Our digital PR agency gets to the root of the plant-based campaign shaking up the food industry

-JANUARY – a month synonymous with faddy diets and year-long gym commitments made in the midst of a lingering hangover, the membership card destined to end up in back of your purse next to that long-forgotten Holland and Barrett loyalty card.
+JANUARY – a month synonymous with faddy diets and year-long gym commitments made in the midst of a lingering hangover, the membership card destined to end up next to that long-forgotten Holland and Barrett loyalty card.

 And I’ll hold my hands up and admit that I’m there with the worst of them when it comes to spontaneous January splurges.
 On more than one occasion I’ve shelled out triple figures on a top of the range gym kit, filled with the best intentions for a ‘new year, new me’ only for it to end up in the back of the wardrobe, unworn and unloved (or even worse – the super comfy gym leggings become the perfect Sunday afternoon Netflix get-up).

 But this year traditional January habits seem to have transcended into something quite different, with crash diets abandoned in favour of the rising popularity of Veganuary.

 The ‘try before you buy’ approach to veganism encourages people to ditch animal produce in support of a more sustainable way of living and whilst it is in no way a new concept – with over 250,000 people from 193 countries taking the month long pledge in 2018 – the campaign seemed bigger than ever this year.